 In recent years, we've seen notable signs of growth:

-Winning Streamer of the Year at the 2024 Streamer Awards was a huge nod from the streaming community—recognition that he's more than just shock value.
+Winning Streamer of the Year at both the 2024 AND 2025 Streamer Awards was a huge nod from the streaming community, recognition that he's more than just shock value.
+At the 2025 ceremony at LA's Wiltern Theatre, he also took home Best IRL Streamer.

 His Twitch unbanning in October 2023 represented a form of redemption.
 The fact that Speed humbled himself to ask for forgiveness shows growth from his earlier defiant stance.